-I’m also a creative writing coach with Creative Writing for Children Society, and have experience creating curriculum and facilitating multi-week workshops on creativity, storytelling, and writing themes for ages eight and up.
+I’m also a creative writing coach with Creative Writing for Children Society, and have extensive experience creating curriculum and facilitating seasonal camps and term-length workshops on creativity, storytelling, publishing, and writing themes for ages eight and up.

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible.

-Here’s a quick video created by the awesome team at ORCHIDS Childrens Literature Fest (Mumbai, India) with some of the classroom teaching footage:
+I also have a couple mini writing tips posted on social: Spooky Middle Grade Openings and Speculative Worldbuilding Skills, and here’s a quick video created by the awesome team at ORCHIDS Childrens Literature Fest (Mumbai, India) with some classroom teaching footage:

-Please get in touch to discuss your event!
+Please get in touch directly by email ([email protected]) to discuss your event!

 21 Mar 2018